TritonDataCenter/mdata-client/README.md

 base metadata keys for guests to consume, as well as the ability to support arbitrary additional user-provided metadata.

-In a SmartOS container/zone guest, a UNIX domain socket is used to communicate with the metadata server running in the hypervisor.
-In a KVM guest, such as a Linux virtual machine, the client tools will make use of the second serial port (e.g.  `ttyb`, or `COM2`) to communicate with the hypervisor.
+In a SmartOS guest, a UNIX domain socket is used to communicate with the metadata server running in the hypervisor.
+In a KVM guest, such as a Linux virtual machine, the client tools will make use of the second serial port (e.g.  `ttyb` or `COM2`) to communicate with the hypervisor.

 # OS Support